Spectators from abroad to be barred from Tokyo Olympics

 “We have to take decisions that may need sacrifice from everybody,” he said.

+Muto seemed to rule out fans entering who may have received tickets from deep-pocketed sponsors.

+“If they are part of the operation of the games, if they are somewhat involved in the operation then there is still a possibility they may be able to enter into Japan,” Muto said.
+“But solely as spectators for watching games — no, they will not be allowed to make an entry.”

 The financial burden of lost ticket sales falls on Japan.
-The local organizing committee budget called from $800 million income from ticket sales, the third largest income source in the privately finance budget.
+The local organizing committee budget called for $800 million income from ticket sales, the third largest income source in the privately financed budget.
 Any shortfall in the budget will have to be made up by Japanese government entities.

+“The ticketing revenue will be in the decline,” Muto said.
+“That is very clear at this point.”

+Muto also hinted at more cuts for people on the periphery of the Olympics.
+He also said volunteers from overseas would “be dealt with in the same manner” but said details would be forthcoming later.

+“But as far as other people related to the games or whether we should maintain the same number — perhaps we will have to reduce the number.
+That is the consensus.
+That is the premise,” he said.

 Overall, Japan is officially spending $15.4 billion to organize the Olympics.
 Several government audits say the actual cost may be twice that much.
-All but $6.7 billion is public money.
+All but $6.7 billion is public money, and a University of Oxford study says these are the most expensive Olympics on record.

 About 4.45 million tickets were sold to Japan residents.
-Organizers are expected next month to announce the capacity at venues, which will be filled by local residents.
+Organizers are expected next month to announce the capacity at venues, which now will be populated by only local residents.

 The ban on fans from abroad comes just days before the Olympic torch relay starts Thursday from Fukushima prefecture in northeastern Japan.
 It will last for 121 days, crisscross Japan with 10,000 runners, and is to end on July 23 at the opening ceremony at the National Stadium in Tokyo.

 The relay will be a test for the Olympics and Paralympics, which will involve 15,400 athletes entering Japan.
-They will be tested before leaving home, tested upon arrival in Japan, and tested frequently while they reside in a secure “bubble” in the Athletes Village alongside Tokyo Bay.
+They will be tested before leaving home, tested upon arrival in Japan, and tested frequently while they reside in a secure “bubble” in the Athletes Village alongside Tokyo Bay, or at venues or training facilities.

 Athletes will not be required to be vaccinated to enter Japan, but many will be.